Cardiology Glossary of Terms

 Arrhythmia — Any heart rhythm that falls outside the accepted norms.

-Atrial fibrillation (AF) — Very fast, disorganised heart rhythm that starts in the atria.
+Atrial fibrillation (AF) — Very fast, a disorganized heart rhythm that starts in the atria.

-Atrial Flutter (AFL) — Fast, organised atrial rhythm.
+Atrial Flutter (AFL) — Fast, organized atrial rhythm.

 Atrial Tachycardia (AT) — A rapid heart rate that starts in the atria (includes AF, and AFL)

 Atrioventricular (AV) Node — A section of specialized neuromuscular cells that are part of the normal conduction pathway between the atria and the ventricles.
 (A junction that conducts electrical impulses from the atria to the ventricles of the heart.)

 Atrioventricular (AV) Synchrony — The normal activation sequence of the heart in which the atria contract and then, after a brief delay, the ventricles contract.
 AV Synchrony optimizes the heart's output of blood and produces the greatest efficiency of the cardiovascular system.